Nipkan/Pokemon1.5/README.md

 - The Warfurs line regains its pure Ice typing.
 - Tricules is pure Bug, as it was not made a Steel type till shortly before it was removed in 1999.
 - Scizor had its Bug typing switched to Flying and its Flying typing switched to Bug, to match the demo.
 This has no functional difference, I just thought it was funny enough to mention.

+- Safeguard replaces Fury Cutter as TM49.
+It was originally Scyther's signature move, paralled by Pinsir's Cross Cutter.
+Cross Cutter has a high crit rate, but Fury Cutter becomes rapidly more powerful now.
+All Pokémon who can learn Safeguard via TM in Gen 3 can learn it here.
+Bugsy now gives Double Team, and his team no longer has Fury Cutter.